-- 3.5 Clery geography: Any location on which the University is required to report crime statistics for purposes of the Clery Act, including: - 1) Campus property: Any building or property owned or controlled by the University within the same reasonably contiguous geographic area of the University and used by the University in direct support of, or in a manner related to, the University's educational purposes, including any building or property within the same reasonably contiguous geographic area of the University that is owned by the University but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or other retail vendor); - 2) Non-campus building or property: Any building or property owned or controlled by an officially sponsored student organization recognized by the University and any building or property (other than a branch campus) owned or controlled by the University that is frequently used in direct support of, or in relation to, the University's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the University; and - 3) Public property within or immediately adjacent to the campus: The term "public property" means all public property that is within the same reasonably contiguous geographic area of the University, such as a sidewalk, a street, other thoroughfare, or parking facility, and is adjacent to a facility owned or controlled by the University if the facility is used by the University in direct support of, or in a manner related to, the University's educational purposes. - 3.6 Daily crime log: A daily record maintained by UVU Police that records all reported alleged criminal activity in accordance with the Clery Act.
+- 3.5 Clery geography: Any location on which the University is required to report crime statistics for purposes of the Clery Act, including: - 3.5.1 Campus property: Any building or property owned or controlled by the University within the same reasonably contiguous geographic area of the University and used by the University in direct support of, or in a manner related to, the University's educational purposes, including any building or property within the same reasonably contiguous geographic area of the University that is owned by the University but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or other retail vendor); - 3.5.2 Non-campus building or property: Any building or property owned or controlled by an officially sponsored student organization recognized by the University and any building or property (other than a branch campus) owned or controlled by the University that is frequently used in direct support of, or in relation to, the University's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the University; and - 3.5.3 On-campus student housing: Any campus property, as defined above, intended and in fact used as student housing. - 3.5.4 Public property within or immediately adjacent to the campus: The term "public property" means all public property that is within the same reasonably contiguous geographic area of the University, such as a sidewalk, a street, other thoroughfare, or parking facility, and is adjacent to a facility owned or controlled by the University if the facility is used by the University in direct support of, or in a manner related to, the University's educational purposes. - 3.6 Daily crime log: A daily record maintained by UVU Police that records all reported alleged criminal activity in accordance with the Clery Act.